ge-tracker/osrs-api/README.md

 # OSRS API

-This package is a PHP wrapper for the OSRS API, to easily interact with the Grand Exchange and Hiscore APIs.
+This package is a Laravel/PHP wrapper for the OSRS API, to easily interact with the Grand Exchange and Hiscore APIs.

 ## Installation